 While I've written this recipe as more of a side dish - you can easily bump it up to main dish status.
 I sometimes use the dilled green beans to fill omelettes (along with a bit of goat cheese).
-Alternately, you might toss some tofu, tempeh or seitan into the skillet (sauteed until nicely browned or golden ahead of time) along with the green beans.
-Or you could make a main dish salad by serving the beans over lightly dressed butter lettuce & toss a few raviolis in.
+Alternately, you might toss some tofu, tempeh or seitan into the skillet (sautéed until nicely browned or golden ahead of time) along with the beans.
+Or, you could make a main dish salad by serving the beans over lightly dressed butter lettuce & toss a few raviolis in.
 Plenty of directions to take this one.

-As I note in the head notes down below, this is best made to order, just before serving.
+As I note in the recipe down below, this is best made to order, just before serving.
 I don't like hot green beans after they've been sitting around for long periods of time - they lose vibrancy, and the texture and taste changes as they sit overcooking themselves.
 That said, there's a way to prep the main components ahead if you're doing them for Thanksgiving.